engold/hw03-environment-setpiece/README.md

   - Moving clouds in the background, movement of the fireflies, and glow/color of the fireflies turning on and off.

 - Three different uses of noise:
-  - FBM for the coloring of the cloudy sky, coloring of the grass, bucket woood texture, and the coloring of the apples.
+  - FBM for the coloring of the cloudy sky, coloring of the grass, bucket wood texture, and the coloring of the apples.
   - Noise used in the shape of the picnic blanket to make the edges not completely straight and to make the blanket look not completely flat.
   - Noise used in the calculation of one of the firefly's animated motion.